j6nca/notes/docs/work/observability_stack_on_kubernetes.md

 tags:
   - WIP
 created: 2024-08-08
+title: Observability Stack on K8s
 ---

-# Observability stack on k8s

 Our observability stack currently runs on a series of EC2 nodes.
 In an effort to improve scalability and management of the various components for Grafana we are moving to deploy this via Kubernetes